Home

 Credit Card Scams

-The Top 10 Credit Card Scams Online!
+The Top 10 Credit Scams Online!

-Credit card scams: Fake credit card sites are cashing in on Your Personal Information.
+Fake credit card sites are cashing in on Your Personal Information.

 You may have seen the web sites or received unsolicited email offering a free credit report or a low interest credit card.
 Be aware that some of these online operators may not actually provide free credit reports or credit cards, but may be using these sites as a way to capture your personal information.

-From there, they may sell your information to others who may use it to commit fraud, including identity theft and other credit card scams.
+From there, they may sell your information to others who may use it to commit fraud, including identity theft and other credit scams.

 This is a variation on phishing, also called carding, a high-tech scam that uses spam or fraudulent web sites to deceive consumers into disclosing their credit card numbers, bank account information, Social Security numbers, passwords, and other sensitive information.